 Cost of delivery is £7.50 - Free delivery applies to all orders over £40.
-Delivery is to mainland UK only.
+Delivery is to mainland UK only and does not include Northern Ireland.
+ANY ORDERS PLACED AFTER MIDDAY ON 17TH DECEMBER CANNOT BE GUARANTEED TO ARRIVE BEFORE CHRISTMAS

 How to cook pasta!